Integrating Intent Understanding and Optimal Behavior Planning for Behavior Tree Generation from Human Instructions: Experiments

 To evaluate the intent understanding capabilities of LLM for goal interpretation, we created an evaluation dataset comprising 100 instructions and their corresponding expected goals, categorized into three difficulty levels.
 As exampled in Table \ref{table:LLMresult}, the Easy set consists of goals formed by a single positive literal.
 In the Medium set, goals consist of two literals connected by $\vee$ or $\wedge$.
 The Hard set involves three literals that incorporate $\vee$, $\wedge$, and $\neg$.
 The performance of the LLM in the interpretation of goals is evaluated primarily based on two metrics: grammatical accuracy (GA) and interpretation accuracy (IA).
 GA is the fraction of output goals that are free from grammatical errors.
 IA is the fraction of goals that are equivalent to the ground truth.

 Our methods are model-agnostic, allowing for application to any LLM.
-We conducted the experiments with ERNIE 4.0, a new version of the ERNIE series \cite{sun2021ernie}.
+We conducted the experiments with GPT-3.5, specifically using the gpt-3.5-turbo model (2024.06).
 Table \ref{table:LLMresult} presents the performance of the model in three levels of difficulty, with each result being the average of 5 runs.
 We studied the impact of two factors on our method: the number of demonstrations and the maximum retry limits.
-Our standard setting involves five-shot demonstrations with a limit of five retries for reflective feedback.
-From the results, we find the LLM performance is surprisingly high, with GA and IA reaching 99.9$\%$ and 94.9$\%$, respectively.
+Our standard setting involves five demonstrations with a limit of five retries for reflective feedback.
+At the easy level, we find the LLM performance is surprisingly high, with GA and IA reaching 100$\%$, 99.3$\%$ and 96$\%$, respectively.
 At medium and hard levels, the decrease in IA is faster than in GA.
 This suggests that the grammar of first-order logic is easier for LLMs to learn, but the translation from natural language is more challenging.
 Overall, both GA and IA are relatively high even at the hard level, demonstrating the LLM's potential for interpreting WFFs even without any supervised fine-tuning.

 \paragraph{Ablating Few-shot Demonstration.} To conduct the ablation analysis on the number of demonstrations, we reduced the number of demonstrations while keeping the objects, predicates, and system explanations constant.
 It is observed that when no demonstrations are provided (zero-shot), both GA and IA significantly decrease across three levels of difficulty.
 Furthermore, IA is particularly lower than GA in the zero-shot setting, which again confirms the challenge for LLM to learn intent understanding rather than learning logical grammar only in explanatory prompts.
 Without any demonstrations, the pre-trained LLM struggles to provide WFF-represented goals that align with the user's intent.
 However, there is a notable improvement in performance after adding just one demonstration (one-shot).
 This phenomenon indicates that one example can be more effective than a lengthy explanation.
 The results underscore the importance of including examples in prompts and also highlight the LLM's few-shot learning ability in interpreting goals.